sabilmakbar/sabilmakbar/README.md

 **Recent roles & research highlights:**
 - Currently AI/ML Research Engineer working on speech-based agentic modules.
-- Former Algorithm Engineer at TikTok, focusing on large-scale retrieval and recommendation systems.
+- Former Algorithm Engineer at Tokopedia & TikTok, focusing on large-scale retrieval and recommendation systems.
 - Author of the SEACrowd benchmark: *“SEACrowd: A Multilingual Multimodal Data Hub and Benchmark Suite for Southeast Asian Languages”* (2024).
 - BS in Mathematics from Institut Teknologi Bandung (ITB), graduated in 2020.